franzejr/try-go/README.md

 An interface type is defined by a set of methods.
 A value of interface type can hold any value that implements those methods.

+Interfaces in Go provide a way to specify the behavior of an object: if something can do this, then it can be used here.
+We've seen a couple of simple examples already; custom printers can be implemented by a String method while Fprintf can generate output to anything with a Write method.
+Interfaces with only one or two methods are common in Go code, and are usually given a name derived from the method, such as io.Writer for something that implements Write.

+A type can implement multiple interfaces.
+For instance, a collection can be sorted by the routines in package sort if it implements sort.Interface, which contains Len(), Less(i, j int) bool, and Swap(i, j int), and it could also have a custom formatter.
+In this contrived example Sequence satisfies both.

 # 3 - Packaging and tooling